MacOS: Mac OS X

 The "X" in Mac OS X's name represents the Roman numeral for the number ten, and Apple has stated that it should be pronounced "ten" in this context; it is also commonly pronounced like the letter "X".
 The iPhone X, iPhone XR and iPhone XS all later followed this convention.

-Previous Macintosh operating systems (versions of the classic Mac OS) were named using Arabic numerals, as with Mac OS 8 and Mac OS 9.
-Until version 11, macOS Big Sur, all versions of the operating system were given version numbers of the form 10.x, with this format persisting from Mac OS X 10.0 through 10.15; starting with macOS Big Sur, Apple switched to integer version numbers that increased by 1 with every major release.
+The first version of Mac OS X, Mac OS X Server 1.0, was a transitional product, featuring an interface resembling the classic Mac OS, though it was not compatible with software designed for the older system.

-The first version of Mac OS X, Mac OS X Server 1.0, was a transitional product, featuring an interface resembling the classic Mac OS, though it was not compatible with software designed for the older system; consumer releases of Mac OS X included more backward compatibility.
+The all new interface and operating system for consumers was shown for the first time at the Macworld 2000.
+Consumer releases of Mac OS X included a completely new interface called Aqua, the new Quartz rendering system, the Dock, Carbon API to maintain more backward compatibility and much more.
 Mac OS applications could be rewritten to run natively via the Carbon API, with many alternatively able to be run directly through the Classic Environment albeit with a reduction in performance.

 The consumer version of Mac OS X was launched in March 2001 with Mac OS X 10.0.
-Reviews were variable, with many praising its sophisticated, glossy Aqua interface, but criticizing it for sluggish performance.
+Reviews were varied, with many praising its sophisticated, glossy Aqua interface, but criticizing it for sluggish performance.
 With Apple's popularity at a low, the developer of FrameMaker, Adobe Inc., declined to develop new versions of it for Mac OS X. Ars Technica columnist John Siracusa, who reviewed every major OS X release up to 10.10, described the early releases in retrospect as "dog-slow, feature poor" and Aqua as "unbearably slow and a huge resource hog".